 In March 2018, Cassia partnered with Mendocino Farms to create a charity sandwich, with 100% of the profits going towards The People Concern.
 From that collaboration, we’ve raised $10,000 that will go directly to serving the homeless and feeding the poor in Los Angeles.
 An additional $190,000 was raised at the 2018 LA Chefs for Human Rights Charity Dinner on September 24.

 Program for Torture Victims (PTV) is the first rehabilitation program in the United States dedicated to treating torture survivors from over 70 countries.
 They’ve helped heal the wounds of thousands of survivors through comprehensive services, empowering them to re-enter society, reclaim their identities and work toward a world without torture.
 PTV provides services to more than 300 survivors annually.
 Frequent targets of torture include human rights activists, union leaders, journalists, teachers, LGBT and women’s rights defenders, religious or ethnic minorities, environmentalists and student leaders.

-Watch the video from our 2017 LACHR charity benefit, and stay tuned for details on how to support Cassia’s 2018 campaign in tackling our homelessness crisis.
+Watch the video from our 2017 LACHR charity benefit, and stay tuned for video highlights from the 2018 event.